-Special Report: Cheap money bankrolls Wall Street's bet on housing
+SPECIAL REPORT: Cheap money bankrolls Wall Street's bet on housing

 Marchillo is on to something.
-The once-beleaguered Las Vegas housing market has been on fire since investment firms led by Blackstone Group LP, Colony Capital and American Homes 4 Rent began buying homes here some eight months ago, backed by $8 billion in investor cash to spend nationally.
+The once-beleaguered Las Vegas housing market has been on fire since investment firms led by Blackstone Group LP (BX.N), Colony Capital and American Homes 4 Rent began buying homes here some eight months ago, backed by $8 billion in investor cash to spend nationally.

 These big investors and a handful of others have bought at least 55,000 single-family homes across the U.S. in the past year.
 In the Vegas area alone, they have accounted for at least 10 percent of the homes sold since January 2012, according to a Reuters analysis of housing transactions.